Arvo Pärt Meditation

 The programme includes two instrumental works from the same revolutionary period: the tranquil Spiegel im Spiegel (Mirror in the Mirror) written in 1978 and scored for violin and piano, and the 1977 minimalist masterpiece Fratres (Brothers), a set of variations on a theme of rich harmonic chord progressions, separated by a percussion motif.

-The performances will be accompanied by a visual show of striking celestial images.
+The performance will be accompanied by a visual show of striking celestial images.